sankarvj/datasync/README.md

                 live setup    : mobile client ----> controller ----> api ----> network ----> web server
                 offline setup : mobile client ----> controller ----> adapter ----> api ----> network ----> web server

+    2) All local_id to server_id and server_id to local_id conversions should happen in one place inside the adapter.

+    3) In the above pipe, before the adapter the ids should maintain local scope and after that ids should maintain server scope.

 #Problems

     1)  Forign key reference in the server table should be modified with its corresponding local_id.
-        Also upon the server request, the local instance should bring back remote id for the api.
+        Also upon the api request, the local instance should bring back remote id to form the api params.

-    2)
+    2)  Code repeatation during each request should be handled.

 #Rule of thumb

     1) Server table should contain : id & updated column
-    2) Client table must implement localmodel struct
+    2) Client table must implement "localmodel" struct

 #How to implement the sync adapter with the existing system ?